Slashdot: Peer moderation

 Slashdot's editors are primarily responsible for selecting and editing the primary stories that are posted daily by submitters.
 The editors provide a one-paragraph summary for each story and a link to an external website where the story originated.
 Each story becomes the topic for a threaded discussion among the site's users.
 A user-based moderation system is employed to filter out abusive or offensive comments.
 Every comment is initially given a score of −1 to +2, with a default score of +1 for registered users, 0 for anonymous users (Anonymous Coward), +2 for users with high "karma", or −1 for users with low "karma".
 As moderators read comments attached to articles, they click to moderate the comment, either up (+1) or down (−1).
 Moderators may choose to attach a particular descriptor to the comments as well, such as "normal", "offtopic", "flamebait", "troll", "redundant", "insightful", "interesting", "informative", "funny", "overrated", or "underrated", with each corresponding to a −1 or +1 rating.
 So a comment may be seen to have a rating of "+1 insightful" or "−1 troll".
 Comments are very rarely deleted, even if they contain hateful remarks.

-Starting in August 2019 anonymous comments and postings have been disabled.

 Moderation points add to a user's rating, which is known as "karma" on Slashdot.
-Users with high "karma" are eligible to become moderators themselves.
-The system does not promote regular users as "moderators" and instead assigns five moderation points at a time to users based on the number of comments they have entered in the system - once a user's moderation points are used up, they can no longer moderate articles (though they can be assigned more moderation points at a later date).
+The system randomly chooses active readers with good karma for three day stints as moderators, assigning most users five points but assigning those with "excellent" karma fifteen points.
+Mod points not used within the three day period expire.

 Paid staff editors have an unlimited number of moderation points.
 A given comment can have any integer score from −1 to +5, and registered users of Slashdot can set a personal threshold so that no comments with a lesser score are displayed.
 For instance, a user reading Slashdot at level +5 will only see the highest rated comments, while a user reading at level −1 will see a more "unfiltered, anarchic version".
 A meta-moderation system was implemented on September 7, 1999, to moderate the moderators and help contain abuses in the moderation system.
 Meta-moderators are presented with a set of moderations that they may rate as either fair or unfair.
 For each moderation, the meta-moderator sees the original comment and the reason assigned by the moderator (e.g. troll, funny), and the meta-moderator can click to see the context of comments surrounding the one that was moderated.